Lcariota/SWE_Project/Implementation/README.md

   + **Important Notes:**
       + Ensure that JavaFX is correctly configured in IntelliJ IDEA.
 You may need to set the VM options in the Run Configuration to include the JavaFX modules.
+      + This application was compiled and created using IntelliJ
-      + If SceneBuilder is used for UI design, you can open it from within IntelliJ IDEA.
-Go to Preferences/Settings > Languages & Frameworks > JavaFX, and set the path to your SceneBuilder executable.
+          +  + SceneBuilder is used for UI design, you can open it from within IntelliJ IDEA.
+Go to Preferences/Settings > Languages & Frameworks > JavaFX, and set the path to your SceneBuilder.